The Third Rail

 Why, then, did He say them?

 and made in our image.
 This is another way of saying

 “We ourselves will be our own gods for we are more

 We will find or make priests and churches that “affirm us”,

-comfort us, and tells us that our illusions are realities or
+comfort us, and tell us that our illusions are realities or

 that reality is just an illusion.

-possibly save us — rather than defer
+possibly save us — rather than defer to “hard sayings”

-accept the “hard sayings”, and we point to them with the deepest
+the “hard sayings”, and we point to them with the deepest

 Some of them, perhaps most of them did not accept these